 Escape from the $15 Trillion Negative Yield Black Hole

 Despite growing investment demand, silver remains a relatively tiny area of the investment universe.
 All the silver bullion products in existence amount to a few billion dollars.
 A few billion barely register in a sea of more than $100 trillion in global financial assets.
 If investors collectively tried to move just 0.1% of their assets into physical silver, the market would explode.

 Right now some $15 trillion is parked in debt instruments around the world with negative yields.
 In other words, “investors” are holding onto $15 trillion in a paper issued by governments and banks that are guaranteed to return a loss!
 It’s perhaps history’s most unfathomably dumb – and now dangerously large – asset bubble.

 It’s gotten so insane that Switzerland was recently able to sell 50-year bonds with a negative yield attached to them.
 Who in their right mind would want to own an asset that promised to return paper losses for the next five decades?

 Eventually, this madness will end.
 It doesn’t take a great deal of financial sophistication to see the benefits of holding cash in the form of precious metals instead of negative-yielding IOUs.
 The upside potential of precious metals is far superior to any fixed-rate bond, let alone one with a negative return built in.

 A flight from negative returns could be a windfall to gold and silver markets.
 It could be a catalyst for a mania phase in precious metals.
 That hasn’t happened since the late 1970s.

-In order for silver to match its January 1980 peak in CPI-adjusted terms (which arguably understates real-world inflation), prices would have to climb to $144/oz.
-The upshot is that even if inflation doesn’t pick up from here, triple digit silver is well within reach during this bull market.
+For silver to match its January 1980 peak in CPI-adjusted terms (which arguably understates real-world inflation), prices would have to climb to $144/oz.
+The upshot is that even if inflation doesn’t pick up from here, triple-digit silver is well within reach during this bull market.